B-AROL-O/ARNEIS/README.md

 * TODO -->

-The complete documentation of the ARNEIS project, including architecture documents and detailed instructions for reproducing the design and the use cases described in the video, is available at <https://arneis.readthedocs.io/>.

 The source files for the software programs, the LEGO&reg; MOC as well as the documentation site are maintained in the GitHub repository at <https://github.com/B-AROL-O/ARNEIS>.
 Whenever the `main` branch of the git repository is updated, <https://arneis.readthedocs.io/> will be updated accordingly.

 ### The ARNEIS MOC